We Built a Jon Boat Blind for $200 and Caught More Ducks Than Fish

 What We Learned

-And if you accidentally discover that your duck blind is also a crappie magnet?
+And if you accidentally discover your duck blind is also a crappie magnet?
 That’s not a bug.
 That’s a feature.